philingood/dotfiles/README.md

 ### Using home-manager

-This repository is used as a Git submodule in my [nix-config](https://github.com/philingood/nix-config), where all machine configurations (NixOS, macOS) are defined.
+This repository is used as a Git submodule in [nix-config](https://github.com/philingood/nix-config), where all machine configurations (NixOS, macOS) are defined.
 The installation is managed through Nix flakes.